stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

-  The torch, flashing over the grotesquely carven walls of the blocked corridor in which we stood, shewed several doorways in various states of obstruction; and from one of them the gasoline odour&mdash;quite submerging that other hint of odour&mdash;came with especial distinctness.
+  The torch, flashing over the grotesquely carven walls of the blocked corridor in which we stood, shewed several doorways in various states of obstruction; and from one of them the gasoline odour--quite submerging that other hint of odour--came with especial distinctness.
 As we looked more steadily, we saw that beyond a doubt there had been a slight and recent clearing away of debris from that particular opening.
 Whatever the lurking horror might be, we believed the direct avenue toward it was now plainly manifest.
 I do not think anyone will wonder that we waited an appreciable time before making any further motion.

   And yet, when we did venture inside that black arch, our first impression was one of anticlimax.
-For amidst the littered expanse of that sculptured crypt&mdash;a perfect cube with sides of about twenty feet&mdash;there remained no recent object of instantly discernible size; so that we looked instinctively, though in vain, for a farther doorway.
-In another moment, however, Danforth&rsquo;s sharp vision had descried a place where the floor debris had been disturbed; and we turned on both torches full strength.
+For amidst the littered expanse of that sculptured crypt--a perfect cube with sides of about twenty feet--there remained no recent object of instantly discernible size; so that we looked instinctively, though in vain, for a farther doorway.
+In another moment, however, Danforth's sharp vision had descried a place where the floor debris had been disturbed; and we turned on both torches full strength.
 Though what we saw in that light was actually simple and trifling, I am none the less reluctant to tell of it because of what it implied.
 It was a rough levelling of the debris, upon which several small objects lay carelessly scattered, and at one corner of which a considerable amount of gasoline must have been spilled lately enough to leave a strong odour even at this extreme super-plateau altitude.
-In other words, it could not be other than a sort of camp&mdash;a camp made by questing beings who like us had been turned back by the unexpectedly choked way to the abyss.
+In other words, it could not be other than a sort of camp--a camp made by questing beings who like us had been turned back by the unexpectedly choked way to the abyss.

   Let me be plain.
-The scattered objects were, so far as substance was concerned, all from Lake&rsquo;s camp; and consisted of tin cans as queerly opened as those we had seen at that ravaged place, many spent matches, three illustrated books more or less curiously smudged, an empty ink bottle with its pictorial and instructional carton, a broken fountain pen, some oddly snipped fragments of fur and tent-cloth, a used electric battery with circular of directions,
+The scattered objects were, so far as substance was concerned, all from Lake's camp; and consisted of tin cans as queerly opened as those we had seen at that ravaged place, many spent matches, three illustrated books more or less curiously smudged, an empty ink bottle with its pictorial and instructional carton, a broken fountain pen, some oddly snipped fragments of fur and tent-cloth, a used electric battery with circular of directions,